microsoft/dotnet/Documentation/compatibility/building-an-entity-framework-edmx-with-visual-studio-2013-can-fail-with-error-msb4062-if-using-the-entitydeploysplit-or-entityclean-tasks.md

 Available

 ### Change Description
-MSBuild 12.0 tools (included in Visual Studio 2013) changed msbuild file locations, causing older Entity Framework targets files to be invalid.
+MSBuild 12.0 tools (included in Visual Studio 2013) changed MSBuild file locations, causing older Entity Framework targets files to be invalid.
 The result is that `EntityDeploySplit` and `EntityClean` tasks fail because they are unable to find `Microsoft.Data.Entity.Build.Tasks.dll`.
-Note that this break is because of a toolset (msbuild/VS) change, not because of a .NET Framework change.
+Note that this break is because of a toolset (MSBuild/VS) change, not because of a .NET Framework change.
 It will only occur when upgrading developer tools, not when merely upgrading the .NET Framework.